Monoclonal B-cell lymphocytosis: Genome abnormalities

 Individuals with MBL-MZ have monoclonal B cell cells that bear complex and distinctive genomic abnormalities, such as deletions and translocations involving chromosome 7, presence of an isochromosome 17, and, rarely, mutations in the NOTCH2 and KLF2 genes.
 Some of these genomic abnormalities are similar to those found in splenic marginal zone lymphomas and some of the MBL-MZ patients that bore these abnormalities developed this lymphoma.
 The genetic abnormalities in atypical and non-CLL/SLL MBL have not been well-defined.

 The cited studies suggest that there is a step-wise accumulation of genomic abnormalities that lead to CLL/SLL MBL and MBL-MZ and then to overt malignancy.
-It presumed that similar accumulations led to the development of atypical and non-Cll/SLL MLB and than to their respective malignancies.
+It presumed that similar accumulations led to the development of atypical and non-Cll/SLL MLB and then to their respective malignancies.
 However, given the number and diversity of these abnormalities, it is unclear which are critical determinants of these disorders.
 A recent model based on laboratory studies of normal CD19+ B cell, monoclonal CLL/SLL MBL cells, and CLL/SLL malignant cells found that their accumulation of genomic abnormalities may be caused by progressively increasing: 1) double strand breaks in DNA, 2) activation of non-homologous end joining error-prone DNA repair mechanisms, and 3) consequential accumulation of genomic abnormalities which promote the clonal development, survival, proliferation, and ultimately malignancy of the involved B cells.